-In accordance with the provisions of the Macau Commercial Code, all companies incorporated in Macau, such as our subsidiaries incorporated in Macau, are required to set aside a minimum of 25% of such subsidiary's profit after taxation to the legal reserve until the balance of the legal reserve reaches a level equivalent to 50% of such subsidiary's share capital.
-The legal reserve sets aside an amount as reflected in the subsidiaries' statements of operations and is not available for distribution to the shareholders of the subsidiaries.
-The appropriation of legal reserve is recorded in the subsidiaries' financial statements in the year in which it is approved by the boards of directors of the relevant subsidiaries.
-As of December 31, 2012 and 2011, there was no reserve set aside in each of the relevant periods presented.
+All subsidiaries incorporated in Macau are required to set aside a minimum of 25% of the entity's profit after taxation to the legal reserve until the balance of the legal reserve reaches a level equivalent to 50% of the entity's share capital in accordance with the provisions of the Decree-Law no. 40/99/M (the "Macau Commercial Code").
+The legal reserve sets aside an amount from the subsidiaries' statements of operations and is not available for distribution to the shareholders of the subsidiaries.
+The appropriation of legal reserve is recorded in the subsidiaries' financial statements in the year in which it is approved by the Board of Directors of the relevant subsidiaries.
+As of December 31, 2013 and 2012, the legal reserve was nil and no reserve was set aside during the years ended December 31, 2013 and 2012.